jaysqvl/jaysqvl/README.md

 # Jaysqvl ⚡

-Hi, I'm Jay, a near-completion undergraduate currently studying at Simon Fraser University in Burnaby, British Columbia (Previous: University of British Columbia).
+Hi, I'm Jay, a Software Engineer at 2K Games!

 I'm super passionate about tech and getting my hands on the next big thing to tinker with.
-I'm probably adding something to my homelab's server, custom built router/network, or my army of raspberry pi's.

-Mostly building in private repos but can't wait to show it off (if they let me lol)!
+I frequent making changes to my homelab, 3D printing, breaking my network, and putting my raspberry pi's to work.
+Feel free to reach out and interrupt those things!

 ## What I'm Currently Up To 👷

-- Working as a Software Engineer at OffroadExpert building their website and company tools
-- Learning about neural nets and modern computer architecture—superscalar, branch-pred, caching, and multithreading
-- Privately Tutoring CS Courses
+- Back-end engineering at 2K Games

 ## What I've done 🐣

+- Software Engineer at OffroadExpert building their website and company tools
 - Built full-stack web and mobile apps (Check out one of my latest projects, ExpensAI!)
 - Helped build multiple online AI courses featured on Coursera, Udemy, and Thinkific
 - Tutored students at various U.S./Canadian Universities in Computer Science, Calculus, Data Science, and Statistics!